SummaAlchemica/WikiWorld/README.md

 Version Alpha will be built using the MEAN stack, in JS/TS.
 This will later be overhauled to C++/SFML for performance when rendering becomes important.

+DRAFT AREA

+PRE GAME FEATURES

+In order to reduce duplicate articles through linguistic ambiguity, only the infinitive or noun form of a term should be documented (I.E. heart, cardiac, cardiology, and cardio should all link back to heart.
+Also terms which can be classified as both adjectives, nouns and/or verbs should be reduced.
+Carry vs carried contains the regular expression carr so must be recognized by )

+GAME MECHANICS
+When a user enters the website/app, they will be prompted to make an account or proceed as guest (read only, no progress or paths saved).
+Their account will contain:(pages visited and # of times visited, paths, skills/items earned, character class, friends, character design, messages, notifications, recommended readings)

 ARCHITECTURE
 Backend
     Links/nodes